In devastated Philippine city, anger grows, aid elusive

 Saraza now struggles to feed her children.
 The government gave her 2 kg (4.4 lb) of rice and a single can of sardines - barely enough for one family meal - so her husband was foraging for fruit further inland.
 But trees have been combed flat by the force of the wind and rice fields inundated with salt water.

-The sea has yet to retreat from some neighborhoods and the streets are flooded.
+The sea has yet to retreat from some neighbourhoods and the streets are flooded.
 The bay is littered with half-submerged cars.

 Some people are making shelters from what the water has left of their broken homes.
 Others, unable to find any flat ground amid the ruins, sleep on sodden mattresses on their roofs.
 Some 5,000 people sheltered in a stadium.